azer/homepage/posts/2017-01-23-a-pin-factory-and-happy-hacking-linux.md

 * Double the workhours; serve breakfast and dinner.

 Now think about yourself as a hacker, how your employer tweaks the productivity in your "factory" ?
-I worked for bunch of startups in Silicon Valley, and observed that lmost all businesses use Apple products, hich aren't known for speed or productivity (anymore).
-And even know they interrupt our work often, we still use them as the culture in tech startups shifted from succeeding by building great tools to workaholism.
+I worked for bunch of startups in Silicon Valley, and observed that almost all businesses use Apple products, which aren't known for good focus, speed or productivity (anymore).

+ Despite Apple and Microsoft products are quite buggy and often interrupt our work, we still use them as the culture in tech startups shifted from succeeding by building great tools to: workaholism.

 # Consumerism and Productivity